TiKevin83/gb-rta-bruteforce/README.md

 This code wouldn't be possible without the work of [MrWint's gb-tas-gen](https://github.com/mrwint/gb-tas-gen) which the JNI libgambatte bridge is taken from.

-Most of the code has been written by [Dabomstew](https://github.com/Dabomstew/gb-rta-bruteforce).
+Most of the original code has been written by [Dabomstew](https://github.com/Dabomstew/gb-rta-bruteforce) and [entrpntr](https://github.com/entrpntr/gb-rta-bruteforce).

+This fork rewrote most of the API to allow for more user friendly use.

 #### Disclaimer